abhajus/Deep-Rock-Galactic-mod/README.md

 Breach the core is being reset cuz its just cool and fun to do it but they also can be cancelled so technically every 1 mission empty cores could be farmed but that was not the intention.
 Just to mess around with the game.

+The mod was made using Unreal Engine 4.27.2